-Succulents are plants that don’t like dense soil.
-Compact soil stores water which in turn cause root rot.
+Succulents don’t like dense soil.
+Compact soil stores water which in turn causes root rot.
 Because they are native to semi-desert areas, they love a mixture of sand and soil with a gritty texture.
 The use of potting pebbles is a good idea to allow the succulents to grow healthily by themselves, without a need to keep your eye on them too often–unless you simply want to savor in their beauty of course.

 Without drainage, the excess water will stay at the bottom of the pot.
 This is bad for succulents.
 They are not accustomed to such conditions, since in their native lands (semi-desert areas) they never experience it.
 As a result, they may develop several growth problems.
 One of which is darkening or developing dark spots on leaves or stems.

 Related: Can Succulents Grow in Rocks?

-The second benefit of incorporating potting pebbles with succulent soil is that potting pebbles provide root anchor.
+The second benefit of incorporating potting pebbles into your succulent soil is that potting pebbles provide root anchor.
 Most plants establish stability with soil.
 But succulents’ roots are more stable and rigid when roots are anchored on pebbles.

-Therefore, potting pebbles provide strength to the whole plant.
+Therefore, potting pebbles provides strength to the whole plant.
 With sufficient pebbles to hold on to, the plants will grow healthily and naturally, and won’t have a tendency to fall over, even if it grows quite big–which is a common problem with some succulents.

-More than providing drainage and root anchor, potting pebbles also add to the aesthetic value of the plant.
-That said, pots look more amazing and beautiful with pebbles than those that don’t have.
+On the top of drainage and root anchor, potting pebbles also add to the aesthetic value of the plant.
+That being said, pots look more beautiful with pebbles than without them.
+As simple as that.

-Before putting the pebbles in the pot, make sure that you thoroughly clean them.
+Before putting the pebbles into the pot, make sure that you thoroughly clean them.
 My usual practice is that I soak pebbles in the water for a couple of hours.
-This will soften the soil and kill the elements that go along the pebbles.
+This will soften the soil and kill the elements that may get into the pot with the pebbles.
 This is very important especially if you reuse the pebbles from the other pot, perhaps one from a succulent that has died as a result of some fungal infection.

 Best potting pebbles for succulents

 These decorative pebble stones have multiple uses perfect for flower arrangements, succulent containers, and other small applications.
 What I like the most about these pebbles is that they come in multiple natural shapes and colors.
 There is no toxic chemical added so the stones are safe for the plant and environment–which is more important than ever in the world we live in.

 Small River Pebbles

 This brand of potting pebbles produces safe and non-toxic stones for succulents and other potted plants.
-It is all-natural and free from any toxic chemical.
+It is all-natural and free from any toxic chemicals.
 The stones were thoroughly rinsed so you don’t have to worry about safety, and can place them in the pot without cleaning them at home again.

 The pebbles are not only perfect for succulents but also for other types of ornamental plants.
 The colors of the stones are also perfect for indoor and outdoor gardens.
 The stones have vibrant colors that add aesthetic value to the plants.
-Click here to check customers’ reviews and current prices on Amazon.
+Click here to check them on Amazon.

 Mexican Beach Pebbles